acslocum/wheel-of-fortune/README.md

 TODO
 /quitGame - dev complete
-new round player names - done
+new round player names
-reload to reset server - quit solves it?? round number  - remove? vowel highlights ???? non host view - done? bankrupt button lose a turn button
+reload to reset server - quit solves it?? round number  - remove? vowel highlights ???? non host view - done? next puzzle button don't auto load next puzzle solve button turns to show the puzzle and correct and incorrect buttons 1 red
+2 blue
+3 yellow
+don't move players names move a highlight poll instead of reload the display screen - run in loop with a sleep instead of reload